dataiku/dss-visual-edit/docs/index.md

 <iframe src="https://www.loom.com/embed/7b79e45e755544f8baf1ff3ed1bf60ee" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="height: 400px; width: 600px"></iframe>

-Check out our library of [demo videos](https://loom.com/share/folder/b5e96d5672da4a58883b3b05a35445fa): webapp setup, integrating edits into the flow, feedback loop, deployment in production.
+Check out our library of [demo videos](https://loom.com/share/folder/b5e96d5672da4a58883b3b05a35445fa): webapp setup, integrating edits into the Flow, feedback loops, usage in Design vs Automation.

 ## Use cases

-* Entity reconciliation
+* **Entity reconciliation**: 2 or more datasets represent the same entities and need to be merged.
+However, common properties of a given entity may have different values from one dataset to the other.
+See our ["join companies" sample project](sample-project-join-companies) where we manually review and correct matches between company entities whose names differ.
-* Forecast override
+* **Forecast override**: machine-made sales forecasts need to be adjusted by a human, to take into account contextual information that wasn't available to the machine, or to correct low-confidence predictions.
-* AI feedback loop
+* **AI feedback loop**: human feedback on AI-powered predictions is ingested back into the AI's training data.
-* Data correctioning
+* **Business rules exception handling**: manually filling in missing values in the output of classification rules.
-* Business rules exception handling
+* **Data correctioning**.

 ## Features